Laramie Plains Museum: History

 Edward Ivinson was born on September 20, 1830, on River Estate, St. Croix Island in the Danish West Indies, the son of an immigrant from England.
-Edward's parents provided for his formal education in England where he remained until he emigrated to the United States about 1852, working in New York.
+Edward's parents provided for his formal education in England where he remained until he emigrated to the United States in about 1852, to work New York.
 In 1854 he met and married Jane Wood, a 13-year-old English immigrant.
 Shortly thereafter the Ivinsons moved to Evansville, Indiana, then to Peoria, Illinois, where Edward became a naturalized United States citizen and worked in the dry goods business.
-In Peoria they adopted a young girl.
-Margaret Ellen Watson, the daughter of a critically ill tailor.
+In Peoria they adopted a young girl -- Margaret Ellen Watson, the daughter of a critically ill tailor.
 They raised her as their own and she would be the only child that the couple would ever have.
 From there they moved on to Memphis, Tennessee, probably in 1862.

 In 1867 the Ivinsons decided to move to California.
 Edward left first and by early 1868 had decided to temporarily do business in a place that would eventually become Laramie, Wyoming (at the time Dakota Territory).
 Jane and their eleven-year-old daughter Maggie arrived in Laramie on 10 May 1868.
 Ivinson sold general merchandise, rapidly expanding his business.
 He also extended his reach into banking when he bought the only bank in town.
 He soon sold the dry goods store and devoted most of the next 50 years to his various banking businesses.

 Jane Ivinson helped established the local Episcopal Church and the city's first public school.
 Jane would remain influential in the local social scene for many years.
 She was also, however, engaged in the Ivinson banking business, being on the board of directors of Ivinson's Wyoming National Bank.
 Jane also owned several parcels of land in and near the city, much of which would eventually be conveyed to the Episcopal Church through the Ivinson's estate.

 Maggie Ivinson married Galusha B. Grow on her 21st birthday in 1878.
 Galusha was from a prominent Pennsylvania family.
-He had moved west to experience life on the frontier probably due to the influence of his uncle Galusha A. Grow the Speaker of the United States House of Representatives.
-The Grow's would eventually move to San Diego, California, where the Ivinsons had wintered on several occasions.
+He had moved west to experience life on the frontier probably due to the influence of his uncle Galusha A. Grow, the Speaker of the United States House of Representatives.
+The Grows would eventually move to San Diego, California, where the Ivinsons had wintered on several occasions.

 Edward and Jane sold their shares in the Wyoming National Bank in 1888.
 His next major banking move was to purchase Merchants National Bank in San Diego in 1893.
 Galusha ran the bank for him until his untimely death in 1903.
 Shortly thereafter, Ivinson sold the bank at great profit and reentered the banking business in Laramie, Wyoming when he purchased a large share in the First National Bank.
 He would remain part of that business until 1922 when he finally retired.